Misha-Holzman/Fooder_GA_Project_2/README.md

 ### Who is the user?

-– You are a young professional that benefits from planing meals ahead of time.
-– You are an individual who wants to eat healthy, not eat out all the time to save money, and is concious about how long it takes to make a meal every night.
+The Fooder app's target market is young professionals that benefit from planing meals ahead of time in an easy and visually appealing manner.
+Individuals using the app want to eat healthy meals, avoid eating out all the time to budget their money, and are conscious about how long it takes to make a meal every night.

 ### What features does Fooder offer?